All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms)

 \subsection{Ramsey classes with strong amalgamation}

-In this section we focus on (more general) strong amalgamation classes that can be shown Ramsey by the application of Theorem~\ref{thm:mainstrong}.
-Recall that Theorem~\ref{thm:mainstrong} states that the local finiteness is essentially the only condition which prevents us from showing the Ramsey property of every strong amalgamation class of ordered structures.
+In this section we focus on strong amalgamation classes of relational structures which are Ramsey by an application of Theorem~\ref{thm:mainstrong}.
+Recall that Theorem~\ref{thm:mainstrong} states that local finiteness is essentially the only condition which prevents us from showing the Ramsey property of every strong amalgamation class of ordered structures.